workshop/struct/README.md

 with Swift files going into the compilation phase, and everything else going to the resource phase, so there's no IDE fiddling necessary.

-Xcodegen can take a project spec like this:
+Struct can take a project spec like this:

 ```yaml
 ---